dmbarbour/glas/docs/GlasApps.md

 Remaining challenges include stabilizing application state across minor changes, versioning major changes, provenance tracking across compilation stages, rendering live data nearby the relevant code.

-## Procedures and Processes

-The 'proc' program model described here supports robust transaction machine optimizations and improves system stability in context of live coding or overlay extensions.
-A primary design constraint is that it must be possible to compile a proc to an equivalent step function (modulo performance and scalability).

-* **proc:(do:Process, ...
-Annotations)** - All fields other than 'do' are annotations.
-If 'do' is omitted, defaults to a nop.
-Also used as a common variant header for processes.

-* *sequence* - similar to a prog sequence, except every step requires a unique identifier to stabilize behavior in context of inserting/deleting instructions for live coding.
-* *forking* - must be explicit, at least a couple forms - labeled, dynamic fork on list/set
-* *effects* - likely need to distinguish effects by effect on stability
-* *effects handlers* - likely useful to distinguish read-only effects, shared-state effects, thread-local (forkable) state effects, write-only effects (e.g. build a set of values for future step).
-* *conditional* - need at least a couple forms, one is more of a stable conditional behavior and the other computes the condition as a normal sequence of steps.
-* *loop* - similar to sequence, but conditionally or forever repeats a transactional step.
-* *partitioning* - want ability to robustly control communications between component processes, in some way that makes automatic distribution viable.
-* *communication* - might specially handle static channels/wiring between component processes, and shared state of any form.

 ## Robust References

 Applications are in charge of allocating local references to objects, i.e. instead of `var foo = open filename` I favor an API style closer to `open filename as "foo"`.
 This allows for static allocation, hierarchical regions, or decentralization for dynamic allocations.
 References can carry convenient information for debugging.
 Importantly, it avoids concerns related to abstraction or forgery for references.